aetperf/aetperf.github.io/_posts/2021-02-16-Optuna-+-GBoost-on-a-tabular-dataset.md

     y_pred += model.predict(X_test.values)
 y_pred /= N_REPEATS * N_SPLITS
 ```

+The prediction is made of the average of the different out-of-fold predictions on the test set.
+We use the same cross-validation strategy as in the HPO process, in order to be consistent and achieve a similar level of error.

 In the following we are going to increment the submission file name and write the prediction as a CSV file :